audrasmi/RFFLSCAD/masks.scad.md

 ------- | -----------------
 chamfer | inset of the chamfer from the edge.
 (Default: 1) size    | The size of the rectangular cuboid we want to chamfer. edges   | which edges do we want to chamfer.
+Recommend using EDGE constants from `constants.scad`.

+The easiest way to use the `edges` argument is with the EDGE constants from the file `constants.scad` like this:

+    EDGES_LEFT + EDGE_TOP_BK - EDGE_FR_LF

+or:

+    EDGES_ALL - EDGE_BK_RT

+NOTE: Because of OpenSCAD limitations, if you add two constants that contain the same edge, `chamfer()` will still chamfer that edge the same, but you may need to doubly remove that edge if you don't actually want it chamferred.  ie:

+    EDGES_TOP + EDGES_LEFT - EDGE_TOP_LF * 2

-Array format of `edges` argument:
+Otherwise, the array format of `edges` argument is as follows:

     [
         [Y+Z+, Y-Z+, Y-Z-, Y+Z-],